MikeAxtell/sRNA_Viewer/README.md

 `sRNA_Viewer.R -c coverage.tsv -p output.pdf`

-![sRNA_Viewer_Image](./images/test3.png)

-The image above is an example outout from sRNA_Viewer.R.
+The image below is an example outout from sRNA_Viewer.R, analyzing 12 BAM files at once.
 It is a microRNA locus that mostly makes 22 nt miRNAs.
 The negative numbers indicate accumulation from the - genomic strand.
 There is obvious differential expression when comparing the 12 different libraries.
 The two "stacks" of reads represent the microRNA and microRNA* strands, typical of microRNA biogenesis.

+![sRNA_Viewer_Image](./images/test3.png)